redox-os/book/src/libraries-apis.md

 An ongoing migration from redox_syscall to libredox is in progress, you can follow the current status on [this](https://gitlab.redox-os.org/redox-os/libredox/-/issues/1) link.

-You can see Rust crates using it on [this](https://crates.io/crates/libredox/reverse_dependencies) link.
+You can see Rust crates using it on the [Reverse Dependencies](https://crates.io/crates/libredox/reverse_dependencies) category.

 ### redox_syscall